-Do you really like Hong Kong style Barbeque pig and duck (or poultry for that matter), live in the Emerald City, and just cannot afford to head to Hong Kong on a regular basis?
-Well, the best option for those living the Seattle area is Ton Kiang Barbeque Noodle House – I may get into a lot of trouble here, but this BBQ house is comparable to BBQ houses in Vancouver – even the ones off of No. 3 Road (gasp!).
+Do you really like Hong Kong style barbeque pig and duck (or poultry for that matter)?
+Do you live in the Emerald City, and just cannot afford to head to Hong Kong on a regular basis?
+Well, the best option for those living the Seattle area is Ton Kiang Barbeque Noodle House.
+I may get into a lot of trouble here, but this BBQ house is comparable to BBQ houses in Vancouver – even the ones off of No. 3 Road (gasp!).

 Before I start a proverbial debate among the Seattle Chinese community (food is easily the easiest topic to debate over and over again), all I ask is for you to give them a try first.
 Surprisingly good service (well, again, for a Chinese restaurant) and even yummier food!

-The BBQ pork (to the left) is amazingly good!
+The BBQ pork is amazingly good!
 The outside is thick (good!) and crispy (even better) – with a ton of flavor.
 There is an amazing layer of thick chewy fat between the flavorful tender meat and its crispy outer shell.

-The meat is not too oily and isn’t overly salty – that is, it hasn’t been sitting in its own oils stewing for hours upon end.
-While it would be over exaggerating saying the the pork tasted light, I pretty much ate half a pound of pork in one sitting and did not feel weighed down!
+The meat is not too oily and isn’t overly salty; it hasn’t been sitting in its own oils stewing for hours upon end.
+It would be slightly over exaggerating saying the pork tasted light.
+I pretty much ate half a pound of pork in one sitting and did not feel weighed down!

 If you are a fan of BBQ pig – whatever style – this alone is well worth the visit.

-To the right are a few slices of the roasted pork – as you can tell, lots of fat (good!) and the meat is amazingly tender.
+To the right are a few slices of the roasted pork.
+As you can see, there is a lot of fat (good!) and the meat is amazingly tender.
 I’ve always been a fan of roast pork but I almost always prefer BBQ pork (it’s all about the crispy skin).
-Yet, in this case, the roast pork is so flavorful, fatty, and tender – I’m just not willing to chose which one is better!
+Yet, in this case, the roast pork is so flavorful, fatty, and tender.
+I’m just not willing to choose which one is better!